 The Numerous Options with 2FA

 On the other hand, there are also much simpler forms of identification they can use.
 For example, some people like to use a hardware or software token.
-It can be even simpler such as a text message with a single code, an email verification, or even a push notification.
+It can be even more straightforward such as a text message with a single code, an email verification, or even a push notification.
 All of these are simple when it comes to 2FA.

 Companies have the flexibility to explore these options and figure out what works best for their company.

-Therefore, when looking at the various 2FA options, it is important to find a partner who is familiar with multi-factor authentication and can help companies make the choice that is right for them.
+Therefore, when looking at the various 2FA options, it is vital to find a partner who is familiar with multi-factor authentication and can help companies make the choice that is right for them.
 With years of experience, an IT partner will be able to guide companies through this process, helping them make the choice that is right for the client.

 Of course, passwords are going to be the most common first form of verification; however, they are also the most vulnerable because they can be stolen.
 Many people choose an easy password, such as “password” or their last name, and then they use the same password for every account.
 This is one of the biggest reasons why multi-factor authentication is so important in the first place.